-In SA, the Births & Deaths Registration Act 51 of 1992 defines Stillbirth as a child that has had at least 26 weeks of intra-uterine existence, but showed no sign of life after complete birth.
+In SA, the Births & Deaths Registration Act 51 of 1992 defines Stillbirth as a child that has had at least 26 weeks of intra-uterine existence but showed no sign of life after complete birth.

 Babies who die during the first 26 weeks of gestation, however, are currently being thrown away in red anatomical buckets as batches of common medical waste!
-Together with amputated arms & legs, tumors and other organs, they are then disposed of in an incinerator.
+Together with amputated arms & legs, tumours and other organs, they are then disposed of in an incinerator.

 A miscarried fetus does not have any kind of funeral rights in a hospital, unlike stillborn babies, who died after 26 weeks of gestation.